 IRS rules state that if an activity is profitable in three of the last five tax years, including the current year, the presumption is it is carried on for profit, and the hobby loss limitations do not apply.
 If the activity consists primarily of breeding, training, showing, or racing horses, the IRS will presume it is carried on for profit if a profit is produced in at least two of the last seven tax years, including the current year.

 Reporting Hobby Income and Expenses

-Occasional profits from hobby activities are not subject to self-employment tax, and losses from hobby activities cannot be used to offset other income.
+Occasional profits from hobby activities are not subject to self-employment tax and are reported as Other Income on Form 1040.

 Hobby Income